NOAA-PMEL/EDD-LCP_PistonDriver/README.md

 This repository is home to the piston driver PCB design and firmware for the low-cost-profiler project (likely to be renamed).

 ## GCC Build System
 master_gcc branch is compatible with gcc compiler for MSP430 MCU.
-Please follow the steps below:
+Please follow the steps below on the linux terminal.

-./run_script.sh
+* ./run_script.sh
-source ~/.bashrc
+* source ~/.bashrc
-cd Firmware/LCP_PistonDriver/
+* cd Firmware/LCP_PistonDriver/
-make
+* make
-make flash
+* make flash

 ## State of this project
 TODO